-Materiality Amount Planning materiality - This is the calculated figure we use in assessing the overall impact of audit adjustments on the financial statements.
-It has been set at 1% of gross expenditure for the year ended 31 March 2019 based on the latest audited accounts for 2018. £3.78 million Performance materiality - This acts as a trigger point.
+Materiality Amount Planning materiality - This is the figure we calculate to assess the overall impact of audit adjustments on the financial statements.
+It has been set at 1% of gross expenditure for the year ended 31 March 2019 based on the latest audited accounts for 2018/19. £3.70 million Performance materiality - This acts as a trigger point.
 If the aggregate of errors identified during the financial statements audit exceeds performance materiality this would indicate that further audit procedures should be considered.
-Using our professional judgement, we have calculated performance materiality at 50% of planning materiality. £1.89 million Reporting threshold (i.e., clearly trivial) - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
-This has been calculated at 2% of planning materiality. £75 thousand Source: Audit Scotland
+Using our professional judgement, we have calculated performance materiality at 50% of planning materiality. £1.85 million Reporting threshold - We are required to report to those charged with governance on all unadjusted misstatements more than the 'reporting threshold' amount.
+This has been calculated at 2% of planning materiality. £75,000 Source: Audit Scotland